Our firm has deep roots in Connecticut.

 The genesis of the firm comes from two lawyers who began practicing together in 1918: William L. Hadden, Sr. and David E. Fitzgerald, with the latter being the senior partner.

 FitzGerald and Hadden each had politics in common, with FitzGerald being a decorated Democrat and Hadden a fledging Republican.
-Fitzgerald served on the Democratic State Central Committee, ran for governor in 1922, and acted as a delegate to various Democratic national conventions, as well as on the Democratic National Committee.
+Fitzgerald served on the Democratic State Central Committee, ran for governor in 1922, and acted as a delegate to various Democratic national conventions, and served on the Democratic National Committee.
 Fitzgerald was also close friends with presidents Woodrow Wilson and Franklin Delano Roosevelt.

 David FitzGerald died in 1942.
 A plaque bearing his relief is on the wall of the New Haven Hall of Records at 200 Orange Street, and his memoriam is in found at 129 Conn 716.

 Back to Hadden.
 William L. Hadden, Sr. also did not attend college and went to Fordham University School of Law out of high school; also, like FitzGerald, Hadden, Sr. had to wait for his next birthday to be admitted to practice.
 In the meantime, he worked as a reporter for the New Haven Register.
 But following practice with FitzGerald, he started Campner, Pouzzner, & Hadden, all of whom remained partners until their deaths.
 Atty.
 Campner died a year after they began the new firm.
 However, Daniel Pouzzner and William Hadden continued on, all the way into the 1960s together.